storybookjs/presets/packages/preset-typescript/README.md

 ];
 ```

-You also can enable Typescript transpilation on [manager](https://storybook.js.org/docs/addons/writing-addons/) side, by setting the `transpileManager` option to `true`, e.g.:
+You also can enable TypeScript transpilation on [manager](https://storybook.js.org/docs/addons/writing-addons/) side, by setting the `transpileManager` option to `true`, e.g.:

 ```js
 const path = require("path");